-11.11 How to add a smoke alarm function
+10.11 How to add a smoke alarm function

 The user can configure a basic smoke alarm function in order to be warned about smoke in the house.
 To set up a smoke alarm function the user should select Alarm from the Add menu, then select Smoke Alarm (see picture below).
 The new function will be added into the selected location.
 The wizard relevant to a Window control function can also be opened by typing Alt +A +A +S.

 This function manages one or more outputs controlled by one or more input commands.
-The command might be a signal from a smoke detector, a pushbutton, a switch, a function or a remote command (Webserver, sms, Modbus TCP/IP)
+The command might be a signal from a smoke detector, a pushbutton, a switch, a function or a remote command (Webserver, sms.
+Modbus TCP/IP)

 The automation of the Smoke alarm function can be managed by accessing the Advanced section.
-In the advanced section the user can select the reset signal: this is used to stop the alarm signal in order to silence the system when the alarm has been acknowledged, and also to reset the alarm output.
+In the advanced section the user can select the reset signal: this is used to stop the alarm signal in order to silve the reset signal and also to recent the alarm signal in order.

+to silence the system when the alarm has been acknowledged, and also to reset the alarm output.
 The alarm will be inhibited for a time period, allowing the user to remove the smoke from around the sensor in case of a non-fire situation.